Kuala Lumpur: Urban rail

 Kuala Lumpur is served by two airports.
-The main airport, Kuala Lumpur International Airport (KLIA) at Sepang, Selangor, which is also the aviation hub of Malaysia, is located about 50 km south of city.
-The other airport is Sultan Abdul Aziz Shah Airport, also known as Subang Skypark, and served as the main international gateway to Kuala Lumpur from 1965 until KLIA opened in 1998.
+The main airport, the Kuala Lumpur International Airport (KLIA) at Sepang, Selangor, is located about 50 km south of city.
+The other airport is Sultan Abdul Aziz Shah Airport, also known as Subang Airport, and served as the main international gateway to Kuala Lumpur from 1965 until KLIA opened in 1998.
+KLIA is the main hub and operating base for Malaysia's national carrier, Malaysia Airlines and the low-cost carrier AirAsia, while Subang Airport is the hub for Firefly.
+Both airports are also the major operating hub for Batik Air Malaysia.